NA-MIC/ProjectWeek/README.md

  [Project Week 41](PW41_2024_MIT/README.md) will be held June 24 through June 28 2024, online and in person in at MIT, Boston, USA.
  [Project Week 42](PW42_2025_GranCanaria/README.md) will be held January 27 through January 31 2025, online and in person in at Las Palmas, Gran Canaria, Spain.

-* Please contact the organizers if you have interest in hosting a Project Week event.

 ## Past Project Weeks